freeletics/khonshu/docs/codegen/get-started.md

     which separates the view/ui logic from Fragments or other framework classes.
     Similar to composables above a Renderer receives a state object and emits actions.
 Codegen has a `@RendererFragment` annotation which needs to be added to the Renderer class.
-This will then generate a `Fragment` called `MadExampleUiFragment` and a Dagger component.
+This will then generate a `Fragment` called `KhonshuExampleUiFragment` and a Dagger component.

     ```kotlin